Research Support - Laboratory/Non-Laboratory, Staff/Administrative

 Required Knowledge, Skills, and Abilities:

-Strong personal initiative, attention to detail, flexibility, and ability to work independently and manage multiple projects.
+Must demonstrate efficient organizational, communication (oral and written), and problem-solving skills required.
+Strong personal initiative, attention to detail, flexibility, and ability to work independently.

 Location: Downtown New Brunswick